RobDWaller/code101/README.md

 - Add padding to the left of the H2 element
 - Italicise each blog post
 - Set the color of each blog post to dark magenta

+Again we just add some attributes to the selectors in the `style.css` file.

 ```css
 h2 {